Navigating Sex After Menopause: What You Need to Know

 To perform Kegel exercises, concentrate on the muscles used to stop the flow of urine.

-Contract these muscles for 5-10 seconds, then relax for the same amount of time.
+Contract these muscles for five to 10 seconds, then relax for the same amount of time.
 Repeat this process 10-15 times, a few times a day.

 Regular practice can strengthen the vaginal tissue, increase blood flow to the genital area, and make sexual experiences more enjoyable.